Executive Program | Courses | Application | Accommodation

 This course will explore important comcepts for understanding terrorism, such as ideology, strategy, and group dynamics.
 The course will then examine the histories and current trajectories of several leading groups like the Islamic State and Hezbollah.
 The final section of the course assesses the strengths and weaknesses of various counter-terrorism instruments, ranging from drones to efforts to counter violent extremism.

-This course examines the nexus of terrorism, counterterrorism and homeland security.
-It is intended to acquaint students with the dynamics, policy options, and challenges involved in countering terrorism and defending the homeland and by doing so, to establish a solid foundation upon which further expertise can be built.
 The course will include among others, the following issues: “Where do we stand against Al Qaeda", “Do-It-Yourself Terrorism: Countering Homegrown Terrorism in the United States and Europe”, “Dilemmas in Homeland Security Policy: Transportation, Aviation and Maritime Terrorism” and “Post-Modern Terrorism: Assessing the Threat of Nuclear Terrorism”.